zhouyl/flowblade/docs/components/forms/input-group.md

 # InputGroup

 Input group components for combining inputs with addons and elements.
+Perfect for creating complex input fields with prefixes, suffixes, and interactive elements.

 ## Components